 - Jorgensen School for Nonviolence.
 This nine-month program helps people learn the principles and history of nonviolence as it relates to themselves personally and the broader world.

-- Personal Retreats & Rentals.
-Individuals, groups and families are invited to our facility for individual and group retreats.
+- Retreats & Stays.
+Individuals, groups and families are invited to Woolman for organized group retreats or personal stays.